-Finding the "coinciding minimum" is a difficult task.
-Instead, LV suggested a Greedy type workaround.
-According to LV, the best solution to the problem of matching students and programs would be a fairly close (cf. Cormen et al, 2001, [7]) accumulation of the sum when moving along the direction of mutual matching in a non-decreasing order of rankings.
-Apparently, the approach of LV to the solution of the problem was drawn up in the spirit of classical utilitarianism, when the sum of utilities should be maximized or minimized (Bentham, Principles of morality and legislation, 1789, [8]; Sidgwick, Methods, Ethics, London, 1907, [9]).
-The reader studying matching problems may also find information on these issues, where a number of ways to construct an optimal matching strategy have been discussed (Veskioja, 2005, [10]).
+Finding the best solution, however, is a difficult task.
+Instead, LV proposed a greedy type workaround.
+In LV's words, the best solution to the problem of matching students and programs will be close enough (consult with Carmen et al, 2001) to a sum of duplets accumulated while moving along direction of duplets in non-decreasing ordering.
+It seems that LV's proposal to the solution is a typical approach in the spirit of classical utilitarism, when the sum of utilities has to be maximized or minimized (Bentham, The Principals of Morals and Legislation, 1789; Sidgwick, The Methods of Ethics, London 1907).